 Personal Protective Equipment (PPE) means any device or appliance designed to be worn or held by an individual for protection against one or more health and safety hazards.
 Respiratory Protective Equipment (RPE) is a particular type of Personal Protective Equipment, used to protect the individual wearer against inhalation of hazardous substances in the workplace air.
-The Safety, Health and Welfare at Work (General Application) Regulations 2007 to 2016, Part 2 Chapter 3 covers Use of Personal Protective Equipment at work.

 The fundamental principle is that personal protective equipment (PPE) should only be used as a last resort.
-The safety and health of employees must be first safeguarded by measures to eliminate workplace risks at source, through technical or organisational means (e.g. by substituting hazardous chemical) or by providing protection on a collective basis (e.g. providing scaffolding instead of harnesses).Collective protective measures covering numbers of employees in a workplace must have priority over protective measures applying to individual employees.
+The safety and health of employees must be first safeguarded by measures to eliminate workplace risks at source, through technical or organisational means (e.g. by substituting hazardous chemical) or by providing protection on a collective basis (e.g. providing scaffolding instead of harnesses).
+Collective protective measures covering numbers of employees in a workplace must have priority over protective measures applying to individual employees.
 If these measures are not sufficient, only then should PPE be used to protect against the hazards that are unavoidable.